RahelArka/4_p01_game-jordanavneil/README.md

 How will your game be controlled?
 If the mouse will be used, explain how.
 List all keyboard commands as well.

 Keyboard Commands:
-- Arrow keys move the bricks
+- WASD keys move the bricks
 - Spacebar start/stop the game

 Mouse Conrol: